inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

 - Good grades in all uni courses
 - Knows most of what has been taught during his studies, few spare-time projects
 - Bachelor's degree in Subsea Technology (worked the last 9-10 years as a senior engineer)
-- Good at math (however, minimal experience last 10 years)
+- Good at math (however, minimal practice last 10 years)

 Daniel:
 - Knows most of what has been taught so far, decent results